Hey Kids (Start Here)

 Dear Newton,

-Do you know that I own a recording of Puccini’s Tosca from 2004 with your mother on the cover?
-I am looking at it right now.
-It was given to me by my sister Karla, who saw her perform a decade ago, in London.
-Several messages ago you speculated that I would prefer music written in the 1700s.
-Puccini, however, was not born until 1850, so you’ll need to modify the bounds of your estimation.
+Do you know that I own a recording of Puccini’s Tosca (recorded in 2004) with your mother on the cover?
+I’m looking at it right now.
+It was given to me by my sister Karla, who saw her perform a decade ago in London.
+Several exchanges back, you speculated I’d prefer music written in the 1700s.
+Puccini, however, was not born until 1850, so you’ll need to expand the bounds of your estimation.
 I do, admittedly, prefer classical to contemporary music.
 I am particularly fond of early twentieth century composers—Stravinsky, Debussy, Ravel.
-I am terribly curious—did you inherit any of your mother’s innate musical talents?
-You very briefly mentioned that you have a band several messages back.
+I’m terribly curious—did you inherit any of your mother’s innate musical talents?
+I seem to recall you mentioning that you have a band.
 What is it that you play?
-I have always greatly admired musical skill because I never possessed it myself.
-I was a mediocre violinist for years before I finally gave it up.
+I have always admired musical skill.
+They say it accompanies mathematical talent, but I never possessed it myself.
+I was a mediocre violinist for years before I gave it up.
 I don’t lack discipline, but practicing failed to hold my interest and willpower is a currency I considered best applied elsewhere (in my case).

 Are you genuinely interested in the details of my relationship with my father?
-I can’t imagine that you are, and yet, I find myself terribly curious about the minutiae of your personal history, if only because I find your observations to be compelling; not only when it comes to quantum field theory, but universally.
+I can’t imagine you are, and yet, I find myself terribly curious about the minutiae of your personal history, if only because your observations are so compelling; not only when it comes to quantum field theory, but universally.
 You have an unusual way of looking at the world.
 You must know this about yourself.
-I hope that you know this about yourself.
+(I hope you know this about yourself.)
 If you still want a second approximation of detail regarding my father and his habit of exerting unwanted influence on my career trajectory, I will give it to you.
-But, as you’ve been rather sparse on the particulars of your own personal life I’d rather not overstep the bounds of familiarity.
-Because, were I to describe the entire situation with the level of detail you seem to be requesting, you’d likely receive something of an abbreviated biography given that so many of my life experiences are tied up in my relationship with my family.
+But, as you’ve been rather sparse on the particulars of your own personal life, I’d rather not overstep the bounds of familiarity.
+Were I to describe the situation with the level of detail you seem to be requesting, you’d receive something of an abbreviated biography given so many of my life experiences are tied up in my relationship with my family.

 Speaking of Thucydides, tonight I finished the book.
-It is beginning to feel like autumn here; the odd precocious Linden tree has begun to turn yellow and the nights are growing cold.
+It’s beginning to feel like autumn here; the odd precocious Linden tree has begun to turn yellow.
+The nights are growing cold.
 For the first time in months I had to close a window.
 In the immediate aftermath of finishing Thucydides’ account I find myself possessed of a bit more mental equanimity.
-His city fell, but it is remembered all the same.
+His city fell, but it’s remembered, all the same.
 Humanity as a whole has endured things of great scale and scope.
-We lose what we had in gaining what we are.
-Given that loss is a requisite part of change, even so, some of us remember Pericles.
+We lose what we had in gaining what we become.
+Loss is a requisite part of change, but even so, some of us remember Pericles.

 Sincerely,